Merged Publicis-Omnicom may speak with American accent

-PARIS (Reuters) - The advertising giant to be formed from the merger of Publicis (PUBP.PA) and Omnicom (OMC.N) may resolve any clash between its French and U.S. arms by taking on a more American identity, some industry observers said on Monday.
+PARIS, July 29 (Reuters) - The advertising giant to be formed from the merger of Publicis and Omnicom may resolve any clash between its French and U.S. arms by taking on a more American identity, some industry observers said on Monday.

 However, the merged company will be led by an American CEO after a 30 month transition and overseen from a headquarters on neutral ground in the Netherlands - far from the Paris home of Publicis near the Arc de Triomphe.
 Maurice Levy, the veteran CEO of Publicis whose French-accented English is a reminder of the agency’s roots, will take the less visible role of non-executive chairman.

-“It’s a step the French company has taken because they’ve crossed the bridge of realizing they don’t need or want to be French anymore,” said one senior Paris-based banker.
-“From an organizational standpoint and a markets standpoint it’s going to be an American-based company.”
+“It’s a step the French company has taken because they’ve crossed the bridge of realising they don’t need or want to be French anymore,” said one senior Paris-based banker.
+“From an organisational standpoint and a markets standpoint it’s going to be an American-based company.”

 A second banker dismissed the notion of a merger of equals, saying the fact that Omnicom would end up in the driver’s seat could be positive.